 - Windsor Castle - How can you not visit the Queen's weekend home and the biggest inhabited house in the world, in Berkshire?

-- Ightham Mote - a fortified, moated medieval manor saved by an eccentric American and now owned by the National Trust.
+- Ightham Mote - a fortified, moated medieval manor in Kent, saved by an eccentric American and now owned by the National Trust.

 - Legoland Windsor - with a hotel that has the most child pleasing, giant Lego sculptures you've even seen.